For Beginners – All You Want to Know about RAW Format in Photography

 As mentioned above, JPEG also has benefits, like seizing just a little space.
 So you might become confused: when should shoot camera RAW and when should shoot JPEG.
 Generally speaking, you’d better take RAW images when:

 1. The circumstance is poor, like in a dark room without light, under the shining sun, or there is interfering light surrounding.

 2. You are taking portraits or preparing to process the images later.

 3. You are going to enlarge the images or print them.

 While in some conditions JPEG is the better choice:

 2. Sharing the photos directly without post-processing.

-With the above knowledge, you can know when and why to use RAW format in photography.
-Generally speaking, RAW is the best image format that can preserve the information from the camera sensor data ultimately.
+With the above information, you can know when and why to use the RAW format in photography.
+RAW is the best image format and can preserve the data from the camera sensor data.
 If you want to get an uncompressed picture with massive image information, RAW format photography is your first choice.
-Consequently, you will also get the large image file sizes while shooting in RAW.
+Consequently, you will also get large image file sizes while shooting in RAW.

 Whatever, you need to drag and drop raw images from your digital camera to the computer for management.
 During this time, you can open RAW files with the RAW viewing software mentioned above.
 The program can view hundreds of RAW images simultaneously without crashing.
 You can still get the smooth RAW photo viewing experience here.